 It Changes Your BRAIN (for the better)

-13 - Increases grey matter (see here)
+13 - Increases grey matter (see here(link is external))

-14 - Increases volume in areas related to emotion regulation, positive emotions & self-control (see here and here)
+14 - Increases volume in areas related to emotion regulation, positive emotions & self-control (see here(link is external) and here(link is external))

 It Improves Your Productivity (yup, by doing nothing)